 HP Tamper Lock uses tamper detection sensors located on the bottom cover and internal storage.
-If a sensor is triggered, you must enter a supervisor password to unlock the computer.
+If a sensor is triggered, you must enter an admin password to unlock the computer.
 This feature is disabled by default.
 Configuration settings are available in Computer Setup (BIOS).

-NOTE: HP Tamper Lock must be configured at the factory and requires that you set a supervisor password prior to use.

-IMPORTANT: Be sure to disable tamper detection before sending the computer in for repair.
+- NOTE: HP Tamper Lock must be configured at the factory and requires that you set an admin password before use. - IMPORTANT: Be sure to disable tamper detection before sending the computer in for repair.